coreos/coreos-assembler/docs/devel.md

 $ cosa ...
 ```

-You can also use `Dockerfile.dev` to create a new container image based on the
+You can also re-use the official COSA container image as a base to quickly
-official one with your local cahnges:
+create a new container image with your local changes:

 ```
-$ podman build -f Dockerfile.dev -t localhost/coreos-assembler
+$ podman build -t localhost/coreos-assembler . --from quay.io/coreos-assembler/coreos-assembler:latest
 ```

+This is especially useful for changes to dependencies or for final verification
+of COSA code.

 ## Developing on coreos-assembler remotely